qmk/qmk_firmware/docs/features/leader_key.md

 ### Disabling Timeout for Additional Keystrokes {#disabling-timeout-more-keystrokes}

-Aditionally, you may want to disable the timeout for additional keystrokes after the leader key.
+You may want to disable the timeout for additional keystrokes after the leader key.
 Add the following to your `config.h`:

 ```c
 #define LEADER_NO_TIMEOUT_FOR_N_KEYSTOKES <Number of keystrokes including leader>
 ```